Just Arrived in Canada? Things you need to know.

 Saint Patrick’s Day: When Canada Goes Green

 What is Saint Patrick's Day?
 Saint Patrick's Day is an annual celebration that takes place every year on March 17.
-Today, the holiday is known for its parties, excessive use of the colour green, and celebrating anything and everything Irish, including St....
+Today, the holiday is known for its parties, excessive use of green, and celebrating anything and everything Irish, including St. Patrick's Day food....

 Is Family Day a Statutory Holiday in Canada?

-Parents and children enjoying the Family Day holiday Family Day is a fairly new Canadian holiday.
+Adults and children skating outdoors on The Bentway ice rink in Toronto.
+Family Day is a fairly new Canadian holiday.
 Currently, only Alberta, Manitoba, Ontario, Saskatchewan, British Columbia, and New Brunswick recognize it as a statutory holiday.
-Family Day was first celebrated in...
+Family Day was...

 Top Canadian Winter Festivals to Celebrate the Season

-Skating on the Rideau Canal during Winterlude Canada is known for its harsh and unforgiving winters.
-But there is more to Canadian winters than just the cold.
-Rather than hiding from the cold, Canadians make the best of it and love to celebrate their winters.
-Canada...
+Skating on the Rideau Canal during Winterlude Each year, people from all across Canada look forward to thrilling winter festivals.
+While Canada does have some harsh and unforgiving winters, there is more to winter than just the cold.
+Rather than hiding from the cold,...

 Celebrating Christmas in Canada

-People outdoor skating at Nathan Phillips Square in Toronto.
 Christmas is one of the biggest holidays in the world.
 Billions of people around the globe celebrate Christmas in over 160 countries.
-Canada, especially, is known for its extravagant celebrations that start...
+Canada is known for its extravagant celebrations that start well before Christmas.
+As a newcomer, it's nice to know some common...